 - If there is a koha it is to be laid down by the last speaker for the manuhiri followed by a waiata.
 This will then be picked up and acknowledged by the tangata whenua.

-- This is followed by morning or afternoon tea.
+- This is followed by partaking in kai/food.

 Speaking on the marae

-- Please ensure all mobile phones are turned off, nobody is eating and everyone is respectfully listening to the kaikaranga while moving onto the marae and during the procedure of the pōwhiri.
+- Please ensure all mobile phones are turned off, nobody is eating and everyone is respectfully listening to all that is occurring during the procedure of the pōwhiri.